 At 1.3 miles the trail passes under a set of boulders that create a shaded cave.
 The trail then continues to the right and then circles above the rocks to begin a set of steep switchbacks before an open climb through the grasses to get back up to the ridge of the island.

 Atop the next ridge is a nice rock outcropping and lookout point to the south and east.
 From here the easy-to-follow trail again cuts around over the west side of the island and heads south.
-The southern two-thirds of the island contain some of the oldest rock found anywhere in North America.
+The southern two-thirds of the island contains some of the oldest rock found anywhere in North America.
 The Farmington Canyon Complex dates back 2.7 billion years, older than rocks found at the bottom of the Grand Canyon.

 At 2.7 miles you reach another overlook ridge that affords interesting views down into White Rock Bay to the west.
-From this point you can also see to the east, with the Wasatch Front in full view.
+From this point, you can also see to the east, with the Wasatch Front in full view.

 After 2.8 miles you'll reach the island's radio towers, and from there Frary Peak is only a short 0.5-mile climb to the south with the option to scramble over rocky outcroppings on the left (eastern) trail or a trail with a little elevation drop on the right, to the west.
 Take the rocky route only if you’re surefooted, unafraid of heights, and ready to climb over rocks using both hands and feet.
 There are nice views no matter which route you take, and both end up at the summit with plenty of room to rest while you take in your surroundings.